Brazil and the World Bank: Ongoing and active projects

-As of December, 2019, Brazil has had a total of 540 projects performed by the world bank.
+As of December, 2019, Brazil has had a total of 540 projects supported by the World Bank.
 Of those 540, 44 are currently active as of December, 2019.
 The vast majority of the active projects are water resource sustainability projects and land management and development projects in urban, suburban and rural areas.
 Rural development is a sector that the World Bank deeply invests upon, with intentions to sustain economic growth and competitiveness for small farm owners and promote sustainability of land use and up to date irrigation systems.

 Brazil accounts for a large percentage of world exports in agricultural products, minerals and oil.
 Because of Brazil's abundant amount of fertile land and unquantifiable amount of natural resources, Brazil is one of the biggest world exporters of products such as meat.
 The 31.7% of Brazil's economy or revenue functions off of the agricultural industry.
 Although Brazil is a country that runs off the agricultural industry, that does not impede from the monopolization of the market and concentration of profit from a few privatized companies.
 The biggest agri-producers and exporters in Brazil are JBS S.A., Ambev and BRF.
 All three companies dominate the market and inhibit smaller farmers and industries to thrive locally or within the country.
 This causes a hardship for many small family farmers that do not have the resources to produce exorbitant amounts of produce with as much exporting power as the bigger and more dominant companies.
 The state of Santa Catarina received a $90 million loan from the World Bank to invest in increasing the competitiveness of family farming.
 Resources will be redirected to small producers from a farmers' organization.
 Through the project, households will have access to capital, technical assistance and incentives for technological innovation, increased productivity and quality, diversification and access.
 The project further strengthen the provision of public services needed to increase production and make it sustainable.
 To this end, some infrastructure investments are also made, such as the rehabilitation of 800 miles of roads in rural areas.
 In addition, there is also an incentive to improve public administration in support of rural competitiveness.

 This project with the state of Santa Catarina is an example of the type of work the World Bank does in rural areas with sustainable land use, rural farm production and competitiveness and development.
 Reusable energy and technological infrastructural work for the agricultural department is something that benefits job opportunities and facilitates a boost in the industry, inevitably creating economic growth and regional development.